ligato/docs/docs/developer-guide/kvscheduler.md

 ### Transactions

-The KV Scheduler can group related changes and apply them as a transaction.
+The KV Scheduler groups related changes and applies them as a transaction.
 This is not supported by all NB interfaces.
 For example, changes from the etcd data store are received one at a time.

 To leverage the transaction support, you must use the [localclient](../user-guide/concepts.md#client-v2) for the same process, or [gRPC](https://github.com/ligato/cn-infra/tree/master/rpc/grpc) for remote access.